-- Upgrade existing playground to provide for a wider age range. - Construct a path to the playground.
+- Consider upgrading the existing playground to provide for a wider range of ages and abilities. - Construct a path to the playground.

 04. Cushmor Drive Park

 Cushmor Drive Park is a small recreation reserve that provides open space for the adjacent residential properties.